LukasBommes/mv-extractor/README.md

 ### Step 4: Test Installation

-Test if everything is installed succesfully by running the demo script
+Test if everything is installed succesfully by running the tests
 ```
-python3 test.py
+python3 tests/tests.py
 ```
+Confirm that all tests pass.
 If you encounter the error message "cannot open display: :1" or similar, you have to disable the X server access control by running
 ```
 xhost +